 Pothole Trip and Fall Results in £7,500 Compensation

 Mrs J sustained a snapped Achilles tendon after stepping in a pothole (which she had not seen) and falling.
 She required surgery to repair the damaged tendon, and was absent from work for 4 months following the accident.

-The Judge found in favour of Mrs J and awarded her £10,000, reduced by 25% to take into account contributory negligence for not looking where she was walking; so Mrs J received £7,500.
+The Judge found in favour of Mrs J and awarded her £10,000, reduced by 25% to take into account contributory negligence for not looking where she was walking; so Mrs J received £7,500 compensation.

-Proceedings were instituted and settlement terms reached 10 days before trial.
+Court proceedings were instituted and settlement terms were reached 10 days before Trial.

 Mrs W twisted her ankle on a defective speed hump.
 The Council admitted responsibility for the site, but put Mrs W to strict proof of her injury.
 The Council relied upon an entry in the hospital records, but it was Mrs W’s case that the entry had been wrongly made.

-Proceedings were instituted and liability was conceded only 7 days before trial.
+Court proceedings were instituted and liability was conceded only 7 days before Trial.

 Mr C was assaulted, as a result of which he received a serious head injury.

-Application to the Criminal Injuries Compensation Authority was completely rejected upon both the initial Application and Review, on the basis that his injury was not directly attributable to a crime of violence.
+Application to the Criminal Injuries Compensation Authority (CICA) was completely rejected upon both the initial application and review, on the basis that his injury was not directly attributable to a crime of violence.